-Brake system warning light: To confirm the brake system warning light is functional, it will momentarily illuminate when the ignition is turned to the ON position when the engine is not running, or in a position between ON and START, or by applying the parking brake when the ignition is turned to the ON position.
-If the brake system warning light does not illuminate at this time, seek service immediately from your dealership.
-Illumination after releasing the parking brake indicates low brake fluid level and the brake system should be inspected immediately by your servicing dealership.
+Brake system warning light: To confirm the brake system warning light is functional, it will momentarily illuminate when the ignition is turned to the ON position when the engine is not running, or in a position between ON and START. or by applying the parking brake when the ignition is turned to the ON position.
+If the brake system warning light does not illuminate at this time, seek service immediately from your authorized dealer.
+Illumination after releasing the parking brake indicates low brake fluid level and the brake system should be inspected immediately by your servicing authorized dealer.

 Driving a vehicle with the brake system warning light on is dangerous.
 A significant decrease in braking performance may occur.
 It will take you longer to stop the vehicle.
-Have the vehicle checked by your dealer immediately.
+Have the vehicle checked by your authorized dealer immediately.

 Anti-lock brake system: If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately.
-Normal braking is still functional unless the br braking is still functional unless the brake warning light also is illuminated.
+Normal braking is still functional unless the brake warning light also is illuminated.

-Air bag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced immediately.
+Airbag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced immediately.
 A chime will also sound when a malfunction in the supplemental restraint system has been detected.